Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/door-sensor-kit.md

 As you can see in the above example, the sensor reported `{ "open" : 1 }` which indicates the door is opened.
 If the door doesn't close in 60 seconds, this workflow will also alert using SMS and email.

-You may have also noticed there's no line connecting a set of SMS and email alerts.
+You may have also noticed there's no line connecting a set of SMS and email nodes.

 ![No Connector](/images/getting-started/losant-iot-dev-kits/door-sensor/no-connector.png "No Connector")

 If you decide to connect those lines, you will receive an alert every time the door is opened.
+This is left off by default, because it likely generates an annoying amount of alerts.
 I leave it as a challenge to you to figure out how to limit those alerts to specific hours, like overnight.

 This workflow is just a starting point.
 Losant can connect this device to many different outputs and other 3rd-party services.
 You can modify this workflow to configure any rules required for your specific door or window monitoring solution.
 Feel free to explore!